Create, Clone, Publish and Delete Projects#

 Image labels are required to create .project/spec.yaml.
 Default images have them.

-Clone Existing Project#
+Clone an Existing Repository#

 Step One: Get the repository URL.